Undergraduate Course Allocation through Competitive Markets: Simulations

-Table \ref{tab:student-envy} reports results on students who experience schedule envy towards students of weakly lower priority in each course.
-The first column shows the percentage of students with no such envy.
-The values in each subsequent column are obtained by removing one course from the envied schedules and checking whether the student still experiences envy.
-In line with the result of Theorem \ref{theorem:fairness}, in the PMP mechanism, no students experience schedule envy greater than a single course toward students of weakly lower priority in each course.
-None of the other three mechanisms satisfy this property.
-About $9.1\%$ of students experience envy in the PMP mechanism, substantially less than in the RSD, DA-STB, and DA-MTB mechanisms ($17.2\%$, $14.1\%$, and $13.3\%$, respectively).\footnote{Ours is the first paper to compare DA-STB and DA-MTB in terms of the envy students experience to others of a weakly lower priority.
-See \cite{abdulkadirouglu2009} and \cite{ashlagi2019assigning} for a comparison of these mechanisms using other measures of fairness and efficiency.} Relative to the RSD benchmark, the PMP mechanism reduces the percentage of students who experience any envy toward students of weakly lower priority by 8 points, or almost $500$ students.
+Second, Table \ref{tab:student-envy} reports results on schedule envy toward students of weakly lower priority in each course.
+The first column displays the percent of students without envy.
+The values in each subsequent column are obtained by removing one course from each envied schedules and checking whether the student still experiences envy.
+In line with our theoretical results for the PMP mechanism (see Theorem \ref{theorem:fairness}), no student has envy greater than a single course toward a student of weakly lower priority.
+As Table \ref{tab:student-envy} shows, this property is not satisfied by the other three mechanisms.
+About $9.1\%$ of students experience envy in the PMP mechanism, substantially less than in the RSD, DA-STB, and DA-MTB mechanisms ($17.2\%$, $14.1\%$, and $13.3\%$, respectively).
+Relative to the RSD benchmark, $8.1\%$ less of the total population (or almost 500 students) experience any envy in the PMP mechanism.

-We can also study allocation fairness between priority levels.
-In the PMP, DA-STB, and DA-MTB mechanisms, no student can ever improve her course schedule by taking a seat that is occupied by a student of strictly lower priority.
-However, in the RSD mechanism, $16.2\%$ of students can.
-These instances occur when a course reserves too few of its seats for a designated group of students.
-Then, a reserve-eligible student late in the tie-breaking order may miss out on a seat when a reserve-ineligible student obtains one.
+Third, we examine fairness between levels of priority.
+The PMP mechanism is approximately stable, guaranteeing that no student can improve her schedule by taking a seat assigned to a student with strictly lower priority in the course (see Theorem \ref{theorem:stability}).
+As students' preferences are additive over courses, the DA-STB and DA-MTB mechanisms also ensure that no priorities are violated.
+However, in the RSD mechanism, $16.2\%$ of students would benefit from taking a seat assigned to a student with strictly lower priority.
+These instances occur when a course reserves too few of its seats, meaning a reserve-eligible student selecting courses late in the RSD mechanism loses out on a seat when a reserve-ineligible student selecting earlier obtains one.